 Mailed notice of the project was given to Yolo LAFCo and affected agencies, at the opening of the file.
 The notice solicited information and comment affected agencies may have.
-Notice of the March 6, 2002, hearing was published in The Sacramento Bee Sunday, February 10, 2002, and in The Daily Recorder and <a href="mail
+Notice of the March 6, 2002, hearing was published in The Sacramento Bee, Sunday, February 10, 2002, and in The Daily Recorder and The Daily Recorder on November 3, 2003 and in The Sacramento Bee on October 31, 2003.